Southampton Water is the deep water inlet leading 6 miles from the Solent to the historic city of Southampton, with its deep water docks and jetties.

 The main berthing facility in the area covered is Hythe Marina Village lying on the port hand side in the close approaches to Southampton docks , clearly shown in the aerial pictures.
 Full details of berthing arrangements and prices here are covered shortly.
 If a visitors berth can't be arranged here, there are plenty of other options in the River Itchen, covered separately.

-But there is a quiet little alternative up Ashlett Creek just a bit up from Calshot Spit
+There is also a quiet little alternative up Ashlett Creek just a bit up from Calshot Spit

 This is a small, drying creek on the west side of Southampton Water, leading to an attractive natural drying harbour with a friendly yacht club.